benjimeistro/BitronBV2010-10_FWUpgrade/README.md

 openhab:zigbee firmware /bitron_fw/NCP_USW_EM3587-LR_678-115k2.ebl
 Error: Could not find bridge handler for bridge
 ```
 It's not looking good.
-Although, I knew it was probably stuck in bootloader mode after the flash.
+Although, I knew it was probably stuck in bootloader mode after the flash attempt with the Elelabs script.

 I also knew my system could also do with a refresh after installing the new bindings etc.